Garsia--Remmel $q$-rook numbers are not always unimodal

 is an injection from the $k$th diagonal of $B_\lambda$ to the $(k - 1)$st for all $k > m$, and hence $d_m \geq d_{m + 1} \geq \cdots$. \end{proof}

 Progress on the general conjecture has been limited.
-One reason for this is that, although full-rank $q$-rook numbers are always log-concave, this is not the case for lower-rank unimodal $q$-rook numbers.
-Thus, the assorted machinery that has been built up (especially in the past decade) to prove log-concavity results is not directly useful here. \begin{example} One has (either from \eqref{eq:rank 1} or by direct examination) that
+One reason for this is that, although $q$-rook numbers of maximum rank are always log-concave (per the proof of Proposition~\ref{prop:full rank}), this is not the case for lower-rank $q$-rook numbers, as shown in the next example.
+Thus, the assorted machinery that has been built up (especially in the past decade \cite{AHK,BH,AGSVI,ChanPak}) to prove log-concavity results is not directly useful here. \begin{example} One has (either from \eqref{eq:rank 1} or by direct examination) that

 which is not log-concave (since $a_2^2 = 1 < 2 = a_1 \cdot a_3$). \end{example}

 A second reason that progress on the general conjecture has been limited is that the conjecture is false. \begin{proposition} The $q$-rook number